game-sampler/DQ-Breeder/README.md

 pop_tree: Given a monster name and an optional location blacklist, prints a tree outlining the steps to breed it using scoutable monsters.

+tree_noscout: Given a monster name, calls pop_tree with the blacklist updated to contain the input monster's location.

 source: Given a monster name, shows where to obtain it.
 If it cannot be scouted, outputs a list of all scoutable monsters required to breed it.

 source_noscout: similar to source, but checks assuming the input monster name cannot be scouted